Doon with the Ship: A Restauration Adventure

 We couldn’t put in quite as many pods as I would have liked, but we did try to incorporate the Fibonacci motif into the spiral tasting bars, as well as in the beautiful sculptural flow-form water feature that we had created.
 Michael Leeds, mad genius metal sculptor, fashioned a Victorian era spaceship for us virtually entirely out of scrap material he had in his studio.

 The cost of the construction ran way over budget; floors and countertops were poured and re-poured so they would be just so.
-We gave the very skilled craftsmen latitude to build the wonderful “pods,” recycled from antique wooden tanks, and they created beautifully interpretive, organic, sculptural forms.5
+We gave the very skilled craftsmen latitude to build the wonderful “pods,” recycled from antique wooden tanks, and they created beautifully interpretive, organic, sculptural forms. ((I cannot begin to tell you how much I loved the pods, and what an enormous feeling of serenity one felt when one was ensconced there.
+We talked about it but never got around to equipping them with privacy curtains.
+I’m not a smoker of any sort, but I honestly could almost become persuaded to take up the water-pipe, had we the wherewithal to equip the pods with hookahs (and privacy curtains).))

 The food service aspect started modestly.
-Sean Baker, a local chef,—yet to be propelled into super-stardom, opened for us.6 We offered some small plates, proffering an “upscale” tasting experience to our visitors, such as one might find in Napa Valley.
+Sean Baker, a local chef,—yet to be propelled into super-stardom, opened for us. ((He is currently chef at the highly acclaimed Gather restaurant in Berkeley, and has received very serious critical éclat.))
+We offered some small plates, proffering an “upscale” tasting experience to our visitors, such as one might find in Napa Valley.
 Alas, Santa Cruz ain’t Napa, as we learned well, and it was hard to really attract the prosperous customers who would support this sort of enhanced tasting experience.
 So, what did we do?
-We doubled doon.7
+We doubled doon. ((It seems likely that I have inherited from my mother a certain sort of stubbornness or single-mindedness when it comes to pushing forward my agenda.
+(She is nothing if not relentless.)
+This can be both a strength and of course, tragic flaw, as will soon become clear.))

 I am fortunate to be friends with the very famous, brilliant chef, David Kinch, of Manresa fame.
 He lives in Santa Cruz, surfs, and is actually a pretty regular guy, given his outsized fame.
 He was gracious enough to help me reconfigure the restaurant when we expanded the kitchen, and further fitted out the restaurant.
 Most significantly, he brought me a young and brilliant chef, Charlie Parker, who had previously worked for him.
 Charlie was an extremely charismatic figure—a bit volatile in the kitchen, it must be said—but there was real star power and there were a lot of people in Santa Cruz who were really excited about what we were doing.

 Alas, we didn’t really have much in the way of a management team at that point.
 The restaurant really was neither big enough nor was really doing the volume (at reasonably profitable margins) to afford a manager.
 Properly, this might have been the responsibility of the owner, at least at the scale at which we were operating.
-Needless to say, this was not really my thing, given the fact that I had no experience at all in the restaurant business, nor possessed a single skill that was appropriate for the position.8 (This is also not considering the fact that I already had one full-time job.)
+Needless to say, this was not really my thing, given the fact that I had no experience at all in the restaurant business, nor possessed a single skill that was appropriate for the position. ((I am preternaturally shy and awkward when it comes to making conversation with strangers (even often with close friends), have very little capability to direct employees in the appropriate direction, and tend to become dizzy and confused when I look at spread sheets.))
+(This is also not considering the fact that I already had one full-time job.)
 The food was truly magnificent—vibrant and inventive, and the food costs were staggeringly out of control.
 And, there was another very real problem.

 Maybe this is the dangerously quixotic aspect of my personality, but there had always been one feature I wanted to see in the restaurant of my dreams, and that was true communal dining.
 In my imagination guests would sit together and platters of food would be passed and shared.
-I had seen this once before at Mrs. Wilkes’ Dining Room, a beloved restaurant in Savannah, Georgia, and was just in awe of the extraordinary quality of fellowship and amity it seemed to engender.9 Customers would line up outside the restaurant and were seated more or less in the order in which they showed up.10 You observed all social strata—black and white, rich and pour, sharing food and conversation.
-It seemed obvious to me then as it does now, that our society is terribly fractured and there is very little occasion for people living in a community to actually converse with one another.11
+I had seen this once before at Mrs. Wilkes’ Dining Room, a beloved restaurant in Savannah, Georgia, and was just in awe of the extraordinary quality of fellowship and amity it seemed to engender. ((The food at Mrs. Wilkes’ was of course a lot more rustic than what I aspired to present.
+They are open for breakfast, lunch and dinner, don’t serve any alcohol (it’s the Baptist South, remember).
+But they are an institution in Savannah and the place is always packed.
+My conclusion is that the only real way that you can get people to eat with one another voluntarily is not to offer them any real choice in the matter.
+The value proposition of the restaurant must be so compelling that the customers consent to do something that they would not under ordinary circumstances agree to do (but thank you later).))
+Customers would line up outside the restaurant and were seated more or less in the order in which they showed up. ((One obvious problem we had at Cellar Door was that we didn’t have an enormous population lined up outside our restaurant, awaiting service.))
+You observed all social strata—black and white, rich and pour, sharing food and conversation.
+It seemed obvious to me then as it does now, that our society is terribly fractured and there is very little occasion for people living in a community to actually converse with one another. ((Apart from the demise of social clubs, church and community service organizations, we are all now terribly wired in to electronic media.
+The phenomenon of two people sitting at table, not conversing with one another, but instead, texting into the ether, is well documented.))

 I told David that this was the kind of restaurant I wanted.
 He thought I was completely crazy, and told me, if memory serves, something like, “That’s fine, but it’s your funeral.”
 I do remember him telling me, “When I go to a restaurant, the last thing I want to do is talk to strangers.
 I want to be just left (the heck) alone.
 People go to restaurants to spend time with the people they want to be with, not with strangers…” And, “Y’know, Randall, we have a fair share of some pretty funky people in Santa Cruz.
 Do you really want to sit down with some of these characters, or worse, have them touch the food you’re about to eat?”
 He dilated further, “Aren’t you going to have some people just go hog wild and eat a disproportionate share of the food on the platters?”
 These were all very good points that David brought up, but I truly believed that if we were to have this kind of community dining experience, it would not, in fact, devolve into the Lord of the Flies scenario he imagined.
 The gentle guiding hand of peer pressure and societal expectation exerted by adult human beings (there were still a few in Santa Cruz) would insure that the customers would be relatively civilized and temperate in their behavior.
 This was a tenet of my belief system.